Compare

 The only known specimen was discovered in 1984 by JosĂ© Bonaparte's team in Patagonia's Chubut Province, Argentina.
 This remarkably complete skeleton, found in the La Colonia Formation, included extensive skin impressions—a rare treasure that revealed Carnotaurus was covered in large, non-overlapping scales arranged in rows, with no evidence of feathers.
 This discovery has made Carnotaurus one of the best-understood large theropods from the Southern Hemisphere.

-Carnotaurus belonged to the Abelisauridae, the dominant large predators of the southern supercontinent Gondwana during the Late Cretaceous.
+Carnotaurus belonged to the Abelisauridae, the dominant large predators of the southern supercontinent during the Late Cretaceous.
 While tyrannosaurs ruled the north, abelisaurids like Carnotaurus filled the role in South America, Madagascar, and India.
 Its horns remain enigmatic—too small for effective combat, they may have been used in or species recognition.

 First described1984